Kel Seliger: Political life

-Seliger's former status as a moderate Republican gave him potentially power in the state Senate.
-He could join with the body's Democratic Party members to block conservative initiatives from coming to the floor.
+Seliger was a moderate Republican by Texas standards, giving him significant clout in the state Senate.
+He could join with the body's Democrats to block conservative initiatives from coming to the floor.
 In 2019, Seliger announced opposition to the property tax relief package offered by Lieutenant Governor Dan Patrick, Governor Greg Abbott, and House Speaker Dennis Bonnen, who maintain that the issue of runaway property taxes has reached emergency status.
 Seliger said that municipalities and counties should be able to set their own rates in conjunction with value estimates from the appraisal boards and the will of local voters.
 Under the measure, counties with more than $15 million in combined property and sales taxes must obtain voter approval for any increase in property taxes greater than 2.5 percent of the current year rates.

+In 2019, he was the sole Republican in the Senate to oppose a religious refusals bill, commenting, "When you're the only Jew on the floor ... it’s a different shade on your opinion."

 On October 20, 2021, Seliger announced he would not be running for re-election.
-He made that decision after his state senate district, District 31, was made more Republican by the re-districting in the legislature.
-Also, two primary opponents announced their intention to run against him.
+He made this decision after his already heavily Republican district became even more so in redistricting.
+Also, two primary opponents announced their intention to run against him, his first substantive primary opposition in some time.
 They included Midland oil businessman Kevin Sparks and Big Spring steel business owner Stormy Bradley, who is also a school board member.
 Sparks was endorsed by former President Donald Trump.